-We had a birthday dinner for my dad this week (my youngest son guessed he was turning 25).
-Well, for a bit more than 25 years, my dad has loved two desserts: chocolate chip cookies and coffee ice-cream.
-He also loves coffee.
+Well, for quite a few more years than 25, my dad has loved two desserts: chocolate chip cookies and coffee ice-cream.
+He loves all sorts of coffee recipes.

 The combination of these ice-creams and an espresso-crunchy crust make for an absolutely divine flavor and texture combination.
 I’m pretty sure this will be our Father’s Day dessert, too!

 (I’ll get back to the chocolate chip cookies in the near future.)

-34 Oreo cookies
+- 34 Oreo cookies

-2 1/2 tablespoons instant espresso powder (Medaglia D'Oro is great.)
+- 2 1/2 tablespoons instant espresso powder Medaglia D'Oro is great.

-1/2 cup (1 stick) melted, unsalted butter
+- 1/2 cup 1 stick melted, unsalted butter

-- 1 pint vanilla ice-cream (I like Häagen-Dazs Five Vanilla Bean.)
+- 1 pint vanilla ice-cream I like Häagen-Dazs Five Vanilla Bean.

-- 1 pint chocolate ice-cream (I like Häagen-Dazs Dark Chocolate.)
+- 1 pint chocolate ice-cream I like Häagen-Dazs Dark Chocolate.

-- 1 pint coffee ice-cream (McConnells Turkish Coffee is my absolute favorite!)
+- 1 pint coffee ice-cream McConnells Turkish Coffee is my absolute favorite!

 - A handful of chocolate covered coffee or espresso beans

 - Set the vanilla ice-cream out to soften while you make the crust.